satoshi-ikehata/SDM-UniPS-CVPR2023/README.md

     └── ...
 ```

+You can simply try the code using some datasets in my paper from [this link](https://www.dropbox.com/sh/afm4lkiz0iu1un3/AACfdKB66wl8iyFtJ4fzynGYa?dl=0).
+As an alternative option, you can also use the dataset of my past research, UniPS. [this link](https://satoshi-ikehata.github.io/cvpr2022/univps_cvpr2022.html).

 ## Download Pretrained Models
 Checkpoints of the network parameters for recovering both normal maps and BRDF maps are available [here](https://www.dropbox.com/s/yu8h6g0zp07mumd/checkpoint.zip?dl=0).